ucdrubinet/BrainSec2.0/README.md

 5. Quantize
 - Use src/quantize/quantize.py to quantize merged models and save quantized weights/config.
 - For CPU inference, load config, instantiate model, call `torch.quantization.quantize_dynamic(...)` and load the quantized state_dict (see src/quantize/inference_quantized.py).

+6. ONNX Conversion
+- use src/onnxformatting/to_onnx.py to convert models to the onnx format
+- use src/onnxformatting/inference_onnx.py to run inference (CPU or GPU) using the onnx model

 ## Notes / best practices
 - Do NOT commit large binary model files to git.
 Keep large weights in `models/` and add them to `.gitignore`.